AbdesslamDjili/portfolio/README.md

-Thia repository holds my portfolio projects
+Thia repository holds my portfolio projects.

 1-the first project is about analysing Covid-19 infections around the world using SQL.

 2-the second project is scraping an employment website using python to extract the jobs related to python.